-Electromobility, or e-mobility, is defined as a transport system based on vehicles that are propelled by electricity.
-The vehicles are fully or partly electrically driven, having a means of storing energy on board and obtaining their energy directly or indirectly from the power grid.
+Electromobility, or e-mobility, is defined as a transport system based on vehicles that are fully or partly electrically driven, equipped with on-board energy storage, and obtaining their energy either directly or indirectly from the power grid.
 Electromobility also includes fuel cell solutions with the use of hydrogen to produce electricity for propulsion.
 Electromobility has mainly been land-based but is now reaching the maritime and aviation sector as well.

 Electrical motors have zero tail-pipe emissions and generate very little noise.
 This significantly reduces greenhouse gas emissions, air and noise pollution caused by transportation.
 However, to make electrified vehicles truly sustainable we also need to include production costs and societal aspects.

 Electromobility has grown substantially in recent years but there are still many technical challenges to be addressed.
 It will require large investments, political will and cooperation between different sectors and actors such as the automotive industry, the energy industry, urban planners, and political decision makers.
 A combination of innovative business models, new policies and regulations, and an acceptance of the new electrified vehicles will most probably be vital.
 The intense development driven by sustainability requirements, autonomous driving, digitalisation, and artificial intelligence, makes it highly likely that other forms of transport solutions, than those we are used to today, will be the most dominant ones in the future.